bengarrett/RetroTxt/docs/menus.md

 ##### Font shadows

-Applies a subtle shadow effect to each character and glyph within the text document.
+Apply a subtle shadow effect to each character and glyph within the text document.

 ##### Scan lines

-Applies a subtle scan line effect to the background of the page.
-The effect is more pronounced on light backgrounds and is not applied to the text.
+Apply a subtle scan line effect to the background of the page.
+The effect is more pronounced on light backgrounds but is not applied to the text.

 #### Transcode text